Updated on July 17, 2023

 • Inability to move

-The long-term effects of dissociative drugs can last for a year or more after use stops.
+The long-term effects of dissociative drugs can last a year or more after you stop using.
 These include:

 • Memory loss